InbaKrish/Learnings_zettlekasten/RubyConf 2024 - CFP.md

 Whether you’re an experienced developer or curious about AI’s intersection with Ruby, this talk will equip you with the insights and tools needed to confidently engage in the AI revolution.

 ## Notes
-With my interest and expertise over Ruby and Rails for the past 3+ years, with eagerness to dwelve into tech advancements and AI domains
+With my interest and expertise over Ruby and Rails for the past 3+ years, with eagerness to dwelve into tech advancements and AI domains, and excitement to guide the attendees through this trendy topic, makes me well suited.
+To add on I have worked on some projects and researches over the vector databases and LLMs with Ruby ecosystem.

+This session includes interactive elements like live demos with codes and a Q&A session ensuring that the audience remains engaged and leaves with valuable, actionable insights.